AhmadMujtaba007/SQL-PYTHON-Banking-System/README.md

 ## Overview

-This repository contains the code and documentation for a Bank Simulation project created by [Your Name].
+This repository contains the code and documentation for a Bank Simulation project created by me.
 The project is an interactive bank system implemented using SQL for database management and Python for the user interface.

 ## Features